 A security measure might not be a ‘reasonable step’ if it goes above and beyond the risks associated with the personal information.
 If the risk of security breach or the risk of harm to the individual caused by the breach is minimal, but the security measure severely limits access to that information, the availability of that personal information might be unnecessarily restricted.

-When considering if a security measure is reasonable organisations might find it helpful to think about the three themes of the information security triad: confidentiality, integrity and availability.8 Confidentiality is about limiting access to information.
+When considering if a security measure is reasonable organisations might find it helpful to think about the three themes of the information security triad: confidentiality, integrity and availability.
+Confidentiality is about limiting access to information.
 Integrity is about preventing unauthorised modification, like IPP 3 (Data Quality).
-Measures designed to protect privacy can sometimes appear to be in opposition to the availability of information.
+Measures designed to protect privacy can sometimes appear to be in opposition to the theme of availability of information.
 Information can be incredibly useful for organisations to make decisions about people.
 If the availability of information must be restricted to implement a security measure, and the impact of this restriction is disproportionate to the risk being managed, such a security measure would be unlikely to be required by IPP 4.

 Implementing a suite of security measures to protect personal information

 How can an organisation identify the appropriate security measures for their organisation to meet the requirement of ‘reasonable steps’ under IPP 4.1?
 This process will involve multiple ‘steps’ which should involve controls across all security areas: governance, information, personnel, ICT and physical.
 Thinking about all security areas should help organisations select a range of security controls which together build an information security program that is ‘reasonable’ in the organisation’s context.
 These Guidelines explain and provide examples of security measures as part of governance, information security, personnel security, ICT security and physical security.